 This morning, we head towards the Osorno Volcano, whose snowcapped cone towers over Lake Llanquihue, and enjoy a hike in its vicinity (weather permitting).
 Then we continue to Vicente Pérez Rosales National Park and have lunch with a local fisherman and his family who live inside the park.
 After lunch, we witness the Petrohue Waterfalls—where clear turquoise chutes of water flow over ancient lava from the Osorno Volcano that has been polished by silt over the centuries into a bed of smooth stone.
 The Mapuche Indians call this area the meeting ground between man and God, and with its mirror-like lakes, cascading falls, and volcanic mountains, it's certainly one of the loveliest regions of Chile.
 We return to Puerto Varas, where you'll have some free time to explore the town and get dinner on your own.

 Today we'll experience A Day in the Life of the Pargua community on Chile's Pacific Coast.
-We begin by visiting a local school (when in session).
+We begin by visiting a local school (not in session December-February).
 We'll meet some young students and get a look at what a small, rural school is like in this part of Chile.
 Then we'll be the guests of a family in Pargua, where they will prepare a traditional meal called a curanto for us.
 Curanto is a stew consisting of typical local fare—shellfish, meat, potatoes, and vegetables—cooked in a hole in the ground lined with rocks.
 As the meal is cooking, we'll help prepare a few popular local snacks, like milcaos (potato pancakes).
 Then we'll sit down to lunch with our hosts, enjoying the flavor of these local specialties.
 In the afternoon, we'll take a 20-minute ferry ride to the island of Chiloé Island, where we'll transfer to our hotel and have dinner.